haotianteng/Chiron/README.md

 pip install h5py
 ```

-For alternate/detailed installation instructions for TensorFlow, see their [fantastic documentation](https://www.tensorflow.org/).
+For alternate/detailed installation instructions for TensorFlow, see the [documentation](https://www.tensorflow.org/).

 ## Basecall
 ### If installed from `pip`: